bparanj/crystal/computer/power/power-cables.md

    - If you see a prompt like "Press [key] to enter Setup" during startup, press that key.

 2. **Locate System Information**:
    - In the BIOS/UEFI menu, look for a section labeled "System Information," "Main," or "About."
-This section typically contains details about the laptop, including the model number, serial number, and other specifications.
+This section  contains details about the laptop,  the model number, serial number, and other specifications.

 ### Method 2: Physical Inspection of Hardware
 1. **Battery Compartment**: